Transformation is a big word. And it sounds dramatic.

 You’ve been brought in to lead digital transformation.
 Maybe you're 100 days into the job.
 Maybe the pressure is already mounting.
-You’ve got a board expecting rapid results, a team unsure of the destination, and systems so entrenched in the past they feel immovable.
+You’ve got a board expecting rapid results, a team unsure of the destination, and systems so entrenched in the past they may feel immovable.

-Digital transformation isn’t a massive one-time event.
+But digital transformation isn’t a massive one-time event.
 It’s a series of focused, strategic decisions.

 And it starts smaller than you think.